Azure/bicep-types-az/generated/network/microsoft.network/2019-08-01/types.md

 ## VirtualNetworkPropertiesFormat
 ### Properties
 * **addressSpace**: [AddressSpace](#addressspace): AddressSpace contains an array of IP address ranges that can be used by subnets of the virtual network.
+* **bgpCommunities**: [VirtualNetworkBgpCommunities](#virtualnetworkbgpcommunities): Bgp Communities sent over ExpressRoute with each route corresponding to a prefix in this VNET.
 * **ddosProtectionPlan**: [SubResource](#subresource): Reference to another subresource.
 * **dhcpOptions**: [DhcpOptions](#dhcpoptions): DhcpOptions contains an array of DNS servers available to VMs deployed in the virtual network.
 Standard DHCP option for a subnet overrides VNET DHCP options.
 * **enableDdosProtection**: bool: Indicates if DDoS protection is enabled for all the protected resources in the virtual network.
 It requires a DDoS protection plan associated with the resource.